-Tsukiji is Tokyo’s main fish market and it’s the largest of its kind in the world, with over sixty thousand workers.
+Tsukiji is Tokyo’s main fish market and it’s the largest of its kind in the world, with over sixty thousand workers keeping things well oiled.
 Tsukiji is split into two parts – the outer and inner markets.
 The former is an array of streets, some obvious, some hidden and are packed with many things to eat.
-The latter is where the famed wholesale auctions take place during the early morning hours when huge tuna worth ¥millions of are traded daily.
+The latter is where the famed wholesale auctions take place during the early morning hours, when huge tuna worth ¥millions are traded daily.
 We headed to to much revered Daiwa Sushi and at 4.30am, an hour before opening there was already a queue of hungry enthusiasts.

 The chefs were a super friendly bunch making use of whatever broken English and limited vocabulary they had to put smiles on our faces.

 The kitchen quarters are compact but the restaurant stretches over into 2 parts with a good amount of seating.

 There is a full menu with a variety of dishes but we opted for the set-meal costing ¥3500 (£23-£25) which comprised of miso soup, tuna (normal-medium fatty), shrimp (cooked & raw), uni, tamago, squid, eel and some tuna rolls.

 Cooked shrimp and tuna.
 The shrimp is as sweet and fresh as it could be along with the buttery ruby red tuna was profoundly superb too.

 Although I appreciated it’s unique crunchy texture and sweetness the raw shrimp brushed with soy was my least favourite.
 The thing was so fresh that the flesh was still twitching when it arrived!

 Nothing is wasted here – the head part of the prawn is even served to us.